Skip to main content

 Getting Historical Data

-In this section, we will write the code to get historical OHLC data to populate chart with candlesticks upto current timestamp.
+In this section, we will write the code to get historical OHLC data to populate a chart with candlesticks up to the current timestamp.
 Create a new file called histOHLC.js and add the following code.
 Each part of the code is explained below.

 Imports